tr8dr/tr8dr.github.io/_posts/2020-08-13-FeatureSelection.markdown

 </p>

 #### Deficiencies of LDA
-LDA should do better for feature extraction than PCA in most situations due to the explicit selection of components that maximize class separation.
-There are, however, some issues with respect to LDA:
+LDA will often perform better than PCA due to the explicit selection of components that maximize class separation.
+There are, however, some issues that may make it unsuitable for a given data set:

 - __less effective for non-linear relationships__
   * if the classes / features are not linearly separable, requiring non-linear separation, this approach will fail